Distributions in CFT II. Minkowski Space: Scalar 4-point function

 \subsubsection{Conformal invariance in terms of cross ratios}

 So as we have just seen, Minkowski correlator $G_4^M$ is conformally invariant.
 If it were a function, conformal invariance would imply that we could write it as the usual prefactor times a function of the cross-ratios.
 Since it is a distribution, one might hope that it can be written as the prefactor times a {\tmem{distribution}} of the cross-ratios.
-We will now develop this point of view and show that it indeed works, at least locally.\footnote{One does not expect a very nice global statement.
+We will now develop this point of view and show that it indeed works, at least locally.\footnote{ We note right away that one does not expect a very nice global statement.
 Indeed, the cross-ratio space is morally the moduli space of four points on Minkowski cylinder $\cM$.
-(We ignore the fact that we have not constructed the distributions on Minkowski cylinder yet in favor of having an actual action of the conformal group.)
+(Note that we have not yet constructed the Wightman functions as distributions on Minkowski cylinder.
+However, it is not important for the point that we are trying to convey.)
 This is a quotient space $(\cM^4)/G$ where $G$ is the universal cover of Lorentzian conformal group.
 This quotient space is rather singular, which has to do with different configurations in $\cM^4$ having different stability subgroups (light-cones, $z=\bar z$).
 The quotient space $(\cM^4)/G$ is not only not smooth, it is not even Hausdorff.
 So away from some regular regions of $(\cM^4)/G$ one shouldn't expect a simple statement of the form~\eqref{G4g}, unless one finds a smoother model of this moduli space.}

-Our goal will be to make sense of the formula:
+Our goal in this section will be to make sense of the formula:

 where $g (z, \bar{z})$ will be in general a distribution in two variables, and $g (z (c), \bar{z} (c))$ its pullback to the space $\mathbb{R}^{4 d}$ of Minkowski 4-point configurations $c$.
-This equation will be understood in the sense of integrating both parts with a test function.
-We will only consider compactly supported $C^{\infty}$ test functions $\varphi (c)$, with the additional requirement that all $c \in \tmop{supp} \varphi$ have the same causal ordering.
+This equation will be understood in the sense of integrating both parts with a test function. {Because of the difficulty described in footnote \ref{no-global},} we will only consider compactly supported $C^{\infty}$ test functions $\varphi (c)$, with the additional requirement that all $c \in \tmop{supp} \varphi$ have the same causal ordering.
 In particular, this implies that $\tmop{supp} \varphi$ contains no $c$'s with lightlike separated pairs.
 The causal ordering of a configuration $c = (x_1, x_2, x_3, x_4)$ is encoded by the directed graph with vertices $1, 2, 3, 4$ and edges $i \rightarrow j$ if $x_j$ belongs to the open future light cone of $x_i$ (no edge if two points are spacelike).

 Since $u, v$ are real in Minkowski space, $z, \bar{z}$ are either both real (excluding $0, 1$) or complex conjugate.
 Ref.\ {\cite{Qiao:2020bcs}} divided all causal orderings into 4 classes according to possible values of $(z, \bar{z})$: \begin{itemize} \item Class S: $(z, \bar{z}) \in (0, 1) \times (- \infty, 0)$ or the other way around